 The precise periods are calculated on the basis of the submission deadline for Practice-to-Science grants.

-- Applicants must be able to show that they are employed as a professor at a university of applied sciences or a university of teacher education for the duration of the requested PtS grant (first day of employment at the earliest 24 months before the start date of the PtS grant) or prove that they have been assured of such a position as of the date start date of the PtS grant at the latest.
+• Applicants must be able to show that they are employed as a professor at a university of applied sciences or a university of teacher education for the duration of the requested PtS grant (first day of employment at the earliest 24 months before the day of the submission deadline) or prove that they have been assured of such a position as of the date start date of the PtS grant at the latest.

 Application